emmahsax/git_helper/README.md

 #### `merge_request.rb`

 This script can be used to handily make new GitLab merge requests and to accept merge requests from the command line.
 The script uses the Ruby wrapper [`Gitlab`](https://github.com/NARKOZ/gitlab) to do this, so make sure you have a `.git_config.yml` file set up in the home directory of your computer.
-For instructions on how to do that, see the Setup section.
+For instructions on how to do that, see [Setup](#setup).

 After setup is complete, you can call the file, and send in a flag indicating whether to create a pull request, `-c`, or to merge a pull request, `-m`.